 Marketing automation is the process of utilising technology to streamline and automate marketing campaigns across email, social media, mobile, online advertising and more.
 By automating repetitive tasks it frees up marketer's time to focus on strategic projects and campaigns.

-Marketing automation does this by massively improving the efficiency of your sales funnel, quickly turning a broad base of leads into happy customers using a combination of tactics.
+Through tracking and analysis of visitor behavior, marketing automation software enables teams to to create 1-to-1 cross-channel journeys that delivers a consistent, connected, experience for the customer.
+This improves the efficiency of a sales funnel, quickly turning a broad base of leads into happy customers by using a combination of tactics.

 - trigger-based marketing messages